cjohansen/pharmacist/README.md

 ### Cache keys

-As demonstrated above, you can generate whatever cache keys you want, but for the vast majority of cases, the `::data-source/id` of the prescription and the provided parameters will uniquely address the content fetched by a prescription.
+As demonstrated above, you can generate whatever cache keys you want, but for the vast majority of cases, the `::data-source/id` of the prescription and some or all of the provided parameters will uniquely address the content fetched by a prescription.
 For this purpose, Pharmacist provides `pharmacist.cache/cache-key`, which takes a prescription and returns a key:

 ```
 (def prescription